chnm/crdh-jekyll/_essays/v03-06-tale-of-three-valleys.md

-European migrants joined the existing population of Utes, Nuevomexicanos, and American soldiers in this contested borderland.[^8] When Americans flocked to the San Luis Valley in growing numbers, an alternative portrait of the San Luis Valley emerged alongside Gilpin, Hayden, and Blackmore's promotions; an "imagined geography" largely produced in Colorado newspapers that represented the San Luis Valley as an obstacle to be overcome en route to the mines of the San Juan Country rather than an agrarian paradise rife with potential.[^9]
+European migrants joined the existing population of Utes, Nuevomexicanos, and American soldiers in this contested borderland.[^8] When Americans flocked to the San Luis Valley in growing numbers, an alternative portrait of the region emerged alongside Gilpin, Hayden, and Blackmore's promotions; an "imagined geography" largely produced in Colorado newspapers that represented the San Luis Valley as an obstacle to be overcome en route to the mines of the San Juan Country rather than as an agrarian paradise rife with potential.[^9]

 {% figure caption: "Figure 2.
 “Map of Colorado Embracing the Central Gold Region,” Frederick J. Ebert, 1869.
 Colorado State University Water Resources Archive.
 The Sangre de Cristo Grant (colored in dark green and pink) is located in the southeast corner of the San Luis Valley (light green).
 Ebert produced the map “under the direction of” William Gilpin.
-Notably, the shading employed by Ebert focuses the viewer's attention on the San Luis Valley as both a confluence point of railroad track and, to the uninformed reader, as a significant area in the “Colorado Gold Region.”
+Notably, the shading employed by Ebert focuses the viewer's attention on the San Luis Valley as both a confluence point of railroad tracks and, to the uninformed reader, as a significant area in the “Colorado Gold Region.”
 Many viewers, however, were likely interested in learning more about the mines of the San Juan Country, which lay northwest of the San Luis Valley and unshaded in Ebert's depiction of the Colorado Territory." %}
 ![Map of Colorado, with the Sangre de Cristo Grant in the bottom-middle of the map.]({{site.url}}/assets/img/v03/swisher/figure2.png)
 {% endfigure %}